qTox/qTox/doc/user_manual_en.md

 ## Multi Window Mode

-If you activated this mode in the [settings](#settings), qTox will seperata its main window into a contact list and chat windows, which allows you to have multiple conversations on your screen on the same time.
+If you activated this mode in the [settings](#settings), qTox will seperate its main window into a contact list and chat windows, which allows you to have multiple conversations on your screen on the same time.
 Additionally you can manually group chats into a window by dragging and dropping them onto eachother.

 ## Keyboard Shortcuts